 The FR is our flagship road bike, and with good reason.
 It’s no slouch in the speed department, but doesn’t offer the same aerodynamic advantage as the AR.
 But it’s stiff in all the right places, meaning that it offers incredible pedaling efficiency, so all of your hard work turning the gears equates to maximum forward momentum.
 Combined with a lightweight construction, this makes the FR the choice for fans of steep hills and long climbs.
 In fact, many of our professional riders choose it for races up into the mountains.
 If you’re itching to spend a day exploring mountain roads, or if you live in a significantly hilly area, this is the bike for you.
 And when you get to the top of the summit, you’ll need to ride back down, right?
 Well, thankfully, we designed the FR with incredible handling to give you total control while descending.
 The FR can do it all: climb, descend, sprint, and cruise.
 That’s why it’s our flagship bike and the one we most often recommend to a variety of riders.
-It's also available in a women's version with contact points optimized for female riders (but since we've found that many of our top female racers prefer the standard version, it's best to check them both out at your local retailer).
+Here are some great options:

 Building on the VR’s reputation as an incredible endurance road bike, the Broam takes things a step further.
 Its riding position is even more upright to help enhance comfort across a long day of pedaling, and it features plenty of room for large-volume tires.
 There’s been a growing cultural interest in outfitting road bikes with as large a pair of tires as possible, and the Broam is among the most capable anywhere.
 What do large tires mean for you?
 All things being equal, a larger tire can performance exceptionally well when the pavement gets super rough, or even simply ends and a dirt road emerges.
 This is the bike for getting off the well-worn path, so to speak, and is truly built for adventure and exploration.
 It’s decked out with a variety of mounting points to integrate various accessories like racks to carry groceries or camping gear, fenders to help combat rainy conditions, and extra spots to carry additional water bottles to help you stay hydrated.
 If you’re the type of rider looking for maximum versatility and a bike that can go anywhere, the Broam is for you.